A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Theoretical Characterization of Generalization Error in Fine-Tuning

 Here $\theta$ and $\theta_0$ are the ``effective'' regularization and noise parameters.
 They are not only governed by the external noise and regularization, but also by the noise and regularization induced from estimating the other parameters.
 These two properties are governed by the fixed-point equations

 where $\theta=\frac{\lambda+\chi}{\alpha},\quad \theta_0=\frac{\sigma_0^2+p}{\alpha}. $ \end{proposition} \begin{proof} The proposition follows from Proposition 1 in \citet{bereyhi2018maximum}, see Appendix~\ref{app:replica}. \end{proof} This proposition, paired with Theorem~\ref{thm:implicit_bias}, yields an exact formula for the generalization error associated with PT+FT in diagonal linear networks, as a function of weight initialization, task parameters, and data scale.
+As we will show in Section~\ref{sec:learning_regime}, different initialization choices induce distinct learning regimes, favoring different task structures.